Shubham2194/migration/README-graviton.md

 ✅ Loads it into the local Docker engine so you can use docker tag and docker push manually

-for jenkins add below in your build stage:
+For jenkins add below in your build stage:

 ```
 docker buildx create --use || true